 This topic describes the Alibaba Cloud services that support integration with Key Management Service (KMS).
-These Alibaba Cloud services can use server-managed keys or user-managed keys, including the keys uploaded through the Bring Your Own Key (BYOK) feature, to encrypt your data.
+These Alibaba Cloud services can use service keys or user-managed keys, including keys based on Bring Your Own Key (BYOK), to encrypt data.

-The integration with KMS allows you to protect your data stored in Alibaba Cloud services at low costs, provides security boundaries for business data, and enhances Alibaba Cloud's capabilities in protecting business security.
-Alibaba Cloud services can encrypt not only the business data that you can directly access, but also the business data that you can only indirectly access.
+Integration with KMS allows you to protect your data stored in Alibaba Cloud services at low costs, provides security boundaries for business data, and enhances the capabilities to protect business security in Alibaba Cloud.
+KMS can protect not only the business data that you can directly access, but also the business data that you can only indirectly access.

-An ECS instance automatically encrypts the data transmitted to an encrypted disk and decrypts the data read from the disk.
-Data is encrypted and decrypted on the host where the ECS instance resides.
-During encryption and decryption, the performance of the disk hardly degrades.
+An ECS instance automatically encrypts the data transmitted to an encrypted disk and decrypts data read from the disk.
+Data is encrypted or decrypted on the host where the ECS instance resides.
+During encryption and decryption, the performance of the disk is almost not affected.

 OSS can use an encryption system dedicated to OSS to implement the SSE feature.
 In this case, this feature is called SSE-OSS.
 The keys used in this encryption system are managed by OSS.
 Therefore, you cannot use ActionTrail to audit the use of these keys.

-By default, Network Attached Storage (NAS) uses the service key to encrypt your data.
-Each volume has its own CMK and DK, and uses the envelope encryption mechanism to encrypt your data.
-Currently, only the NAS service key can be used as the CMK.
-User-managed keys will be supported in the future.
+By default, Apsara File Storage NAS uses the service key to encrypt your data.
+Each volume has its own CMK and DK and uses the envelope encryption mechanism to encrypt your data.

-By default, Table Store uses the service key to encrypt your data.
-Table Store also supports user-managed keys.
-Each table has its own CMK and DK, and uses the envelope encryption mechanism to encrypt your data.
+By default, the encryption feature of Tablestore uses the service key to encrypt your data.
+This feature also supports user-managed keys.
+Each table has its own CMK and DK and uses the envelope encryption mechanism to encrypt your data.

 MaxCompute uses the service key as the CMK to encrypt your data.

-Web App Service (Web+) integrates KMS to encrypt sensitive configuration data, such as access credentials of ApsaraDB for RDS.
+Web App Service is integrated with KMS to encrypt sensitive configuration data, such as access credentials of ApsaraDB for RDS.